 According to Green, many individuals who have gone back to work are the only ones there or are choosing to work in isolation, preferring to communicate with one another through email and online platforms like Slack and Zoom.

 Teamwork may seem like a thing of the past, but it need not be a relic of the workplace pre-COVID.
 Leaders in the hybrid model of the workplace may promote cooperation by taking the initiative to do so.
-What follows are five suggestions on where to begin, such as office cleaning, company culture, etc.
+What follows are five suggestions and tips how to improve work ethic in hybrid environment, where to begin, such as office cleaning, company culture, etc.